 - Cold compresses, like ice cubes in a towel, applied directly to your face for fifteen to twenty minutes can reduce pain.

-- A salt water or hydrogen peroxide rinse could alleviate pain.
-Salt water rinses protect against infection, remove debris, and act as an antibacterial.
+- Saltwater or hydrogen peroxide rinse could alleviate pain.
+The saltwater rinses protect against infection, remove debris, and act as an antibacterial.
 Food-grade hydrogen peroxide diluted with water can help as well.

 - Peppermint tea has antibacterial and antioxidant compounds.
 Swish the tea around your mouth or suck on the tea bag to reduce pain.